Event Name: BTS Evening Meeting with Lok Home

 A: It was mainly concrete reinforced with steel mesh and wood structures.

 Q: How did they move past the first cavern and did ground support change during tunneling?

 A: To cross the cavern space, crews erected a 4 m high wall of concrete so the TBM would have something to grip against (see picture below).
 The TBM was started up and was able to successfully navigate out of the cavern in eight strokes without significant downtime to the operation.
 Shotcrete was also employed – as long as necessary.
 Rock conditions changed often in this tunnel.

-Come join us for some fun in the sun at NASTT No-Dig in Orlando, Florida, USA.
-Stop by the Robbins booth #401 to meet with our expert staff and found out the latest about our SBU products and projects.
+Come join us for some (virtual) fun in the sun at NASTT No-Dig’s virtual exhibit hall.
+Stop by the Robbins booth to meet with our expert staff and found out the latest about our SBU products and projects.

 Event Name: ITA Tunnelling Awards

 Register for the ITA Tunnelling Awards, a complimentary event to learn about and celebrate the industry’s innovative projects and products worldwide.
 Stop by the Robbins booth for a live chat with our in-booth experts over video or IM, and get the latest updates on our offerings and events.
 The virtual exhibition is open during the entire event.
 We hope to see you there!

 2 PM CET